tselect-npm/access-control/README.md

 const accessControl = new AccessControl({ store });
 ```

 That's it!
-Now each time Bluejay needs to know which permissions are associated with a user, it will fetch the data from your Mongo store.
+Now each time TSelect needs to know which permissions are associated with a user, it will fetch the data from your Mongo store.

 **Note**: We do not detail advanced methods to manage (create/update) your permissions as this is something you should control.
 If you're looking for inspiration though, have a look at the [MemoryStore](./src/classes/memory-store.ts).